 How this particular team came about in the first place was nothing short of fascinating.
 Creators Steven T. Seagle and Duncan Rouleau (who presently work with Joe Kelly and Joe Casey at Man of Action Studios, which is responsible for Ben 10, Generator Rex, Marvel’s Ultimate Spider-Man and Avengers Assemble among other projects) were working together on Alpha Flight, vol. 2.
 As the team was somewhat referred to as “Canadian X-Men”, they decided to create a light-hearted group and base it off of pop-culture trends from Japan, essentially forming a “Japanese Alpha Flight” as it were.
 It makes sense that this was an untapped venture at the time, since the late ’90s saw the rise of America’s growing interest in Anime.

 We then cut to the next day as he hilariously yanks a tired Hiro out of bed and into the shower before eventually dropping him off at school.
-As he heads into school, they notice a young woman looking at him from afar before he stumbles his way inside.
+As he’s about to head inside, he and his fellow classmates notice a young woman looking at him from afar before he stumbles his way inside.
 Later during science class, Hiro presents an oral report on why Sunfire shouldn’t be entirely blamed for his powers flaring up uncontrollably.
 Afterwards, his teacher informs him that the superintendent wishes to speak to him.

-As he arrives in the office, the door behind suddenly slams shut as he finds someone else in place of Superintendent Roshi.
-As he summons Baymax for help, the man lets him know that the proper supervisor in unharmed before revealing himself to be Silver Samurai.
+As he arrives in the office, the door behind him suddenly slams shut as he finds someone else in place of Superintendent Roshi.
+As he summons Baymax for help, the man lets him know that the proper supervisor is unharmed before revealing himself to be Silver Samurai.
 After Baymax arrives, Harada proceeds to inform them on the nature of this meeting.
-Using a hologram, he explains that there are plenty of superhero teams in the United States, yet there’s hardly any outside of the country.
+Using a hologram, he explains that there are plenty of superhero teams in the United States, yet there’s hardly any throughout the rest of the world.
 While Canada has Alpha Fight and Russia as the Soviet Super Soldiers, Japan doesn’t have a team to call their own.
 As such, he extends “a very sacred and honored invitation” towards the boy into joining “a potential operative” towards helping their country’s people.
 However, Hiro turns the offer down explaining that he’s only an intelligent youth and that his mother should have been asked first.
-Kenichio says that he did so but was also shot down as the lad takes his leave.
+Kenuichio says that he did so, but was also shot down as the lad takes his leave.

 Over at an abandoned monastery within the Quonon Province, Hiro and Baymax are searching through the ravaged building for their specific target.
-Suddenly, they’re confronted his childhood hero as his B-APD turned out to have a successful read.
-However, Sunfire exclaims that he didn’t want to be found as he reveals what has become of his body as he tells Hiro that his own powers are slowly killing him.
-As Baymax restrains the unbelieving lad, Shiro inadvertently unleashes a sudden burst of flames in an attempt to gesture.
+Suddenly, they’re confronted by his childhood hero as his B-APD turned out to have a successful read.
+However, Sunfire exclaims that he didn’t want to be found as he reveals what has become of his body before telling Hiro that his own powers are slowly killing him.
+As Baymax restrains the unbelieving lad, Shiro inadvertently unleashes a sudden burst of flames in an attempted gesture.
 Because he’s programmed to protect Hiro, Baymax transforms into a battle-dragon creature.
 Before he and Sunfire can fight each other, Hiro struggles to break up the scuffle.

 Just then, Silver Samurai and his female compatriots arrive.
-GoGo Tomago then proceeds to coils up and forms an energy ball as she launches herself at Sunfire before dragging Hiro away.
-Afterwards, Honey Lemon pulls a radioactive dampening blanket out of her power purse and throws in at Shiro which proceeds to wrap itself around him.
+GoGo Tomago proceeds to coil up and form an energy ball around her body as she launches herself at Sunfire before dragging Hiro away.
+Afterwards, Honey Lemon pulls a radioactive dampening blanket out of her Power Purse and throws it at Shiro which proceeds to wrap itself around him.
 By the time Sunfire manages to free himself, Harada holds him at blade point in order to bring his cousin in to his superiors.
 Just then, Hiro breaks free from Leiko’s grasp just as Shiro unleashes his atomic flames.
-Fortunately, he demonstrated enough control and precision to leave the team unharmed.
+Fortunately, he’s demonstrated enough control and precision to leave the team unharmed.

 As Issue 2 opens on Hiro’s narration about what a man thinks about during their final day of living, Sunfire is being scanned by physicians with Honey Lemon by his side.
 He’s informed that because of his fluctuating powers, Shiro’s cellular structure is in a degenerative state.
 As Aiko confesses that he’s been an inspiration to her, Sunfire shoots that notion down since he believes that the public only saw him as a glorified hero, but he’s still a man who fulfilled a responsibility to his country.
 However, he doesn’t see his acts as anything that the people should admire or emulate.